Blues lead guitar - lesson 6

 Especially on the second A7-D7 chord change, is a good idea to target the F# note since the D7 chord will span over two bars this time (it's also often easier to hear this change come, anticipate it).
 Another note to target in the change to D7 is the b7 interval, that is C in the case of D7.

-In the D7-A7 chord changes, try different target notes and observe how they sound like.
-For example, the b7 interval in A7, which is G, can sound great as a target note.
+For the D7-A7 chord changes, try different target notes and observe how they sound like.
+For example, the b7 interval in A7, which is G, can sound great as a target note here.

 You can also use bends when target guide tones, by landing on the fret before and make a 1/2 tone bend.
 For example, if your intention is to play the G# on the 9th fret you can bend the second string on the 8th fret a semi-tone up.

 When you play phrases over a chord, it will generally sound good to finish the phrase with the note which is the root of the chord (A is the root of the A7 chord etc.).
 Compare by ending phrases over the A7 chord with A and E notes and hear how ending on A will give the phrase more of the character that it's "finished" whereas ending on E will have a character of that the phrase still waiting to be continued.
 Temporarily end on E can be great as well, since it will give a feeling of anticipation (but you must follow up in these cases).

 Primary and secondary notes - One of the most essential aspects of soloing over scales is to accentuate notes in the chords.
 So, if the A7 chord is played, A, C#, E and G are especially critical notes.
 The remaining notes in the scale are also important, but can be seen a secondary.
 The secondary chords are although important to bind together phrases and can be seen as passing notes.

 Scale and chord relationship - Scales that are suitable to use over chords are normally including the same notes as the chords, or at least including the majority of notes as the chords.
 Look at the following comparisons: